Funding Options & Grants for External Wall Insulation15-06-2017 Back

 YES Energy Solutions work with many local authorities and energy suppliers.
 We are currently exploring the flexible eligibility funding route with a number of partners.

-How does the assessment work and do I need to do anything?All you need to do is ensure you contact an installer that is PAS2030 accredited for EWI.
+How does the assessment work and do I need to do anything?All you need to do is ensure you contact an installer that is PAS2030 accredited for external wall insulation.
 They must be accredited in order to draw down ECO funding.
+You can find out whether an installer is PAS2030 accredited by checking the participants register on the Green Deal Orb website.

-Once you’ve expressed interest, an assessor will visit your home to measure the property, confirm the cost of the work and what level of funding can be claimed.
+Once you’ve contacted an installer and expressed interest, an assessor will visit your home to measure the property, confirm the cost of the work and what level of funding can be claimed.

 Householders that qualify for a HHCRO grant will need to provide details of their benefit entitlements.
 If these documents are not available, then there are options to sign a data match form where the details are sent to the company electronically (however not all installers have this facility).